 Garden and Art Project

 We are running an ongoing art and gardening project with the children and teachers in Christ the King GS, Cabra, Dublin.
 The project which started in November 2014 is about creating and maintaining a vegetable and fruit garden throughout the year as well as producing original 3D artwork for the external walls.
-Painted birdhouses and big unusual flowers are now competing with pumpkins and berries for the passerby’s attention!
+Painted birdhouses and fairy houses are now competing with pumpkins and berries for the passerby’s attention!

 Art to Heart’s team have been delivering children workshops at Art Source, November annual art fair at the RDS, Dublin.
 A spacious area in the fair is specifically designated to facilitate children’s creativity with free workshops sponsored by the organisers.

 We regularly collaborate with Stefania Russell, Manager at The Russell Gallery.
 Stefania is both a client as she regularly attends our courses and workshops and a dear friend with a genuine love for art.
 Her gallery is a well-loved meeting centre for the local artists and a popular spot for national and international visitors.
 We were happy to be exhibiting ‘Radljóst – Enough light to navigate by’, paintings by Barbara O’Meara and Jole Bortoli from 14th to 31st October 2017 and ‘The Art of a Good Saturday’ group exhibition from the Art to Heart Saturday group from 2nd December 2017.

 June 2010 to June 2018 – Back in June 2010 Art to Heart’s team started working with the adult Art Group in RehabCare in Dun Laoghaire, Co.
 Dublin and after many programmes together the enthusiasm is still high.

 The Art Group is large, hard working and very creative.
 As we get to know each other in more depth we are also becoming more vocal in expressing what we would like to explore.